Rule 43. Trust Accounts

-4. In addition to the requirements of section (f)(3), a lawyer or law firm may only maintain an IOLTA account as provided for in section (f)(1)(A) at an authorized regulated financial institution.
+4. In addition to the requirements of section (f)(3), a lawyer, legal paraprofessional, or firm may only maintain an IOLTA account as provided for in section (f)(1)(A) at an authorized regulated financial institution.
 To be designated as authorized, a regulated financial institution must sign a participation certification before the fiscal year beginning July 1, with the State Bar as representative of its members, and the Foundation as a third-party beneficiary and administrator of the interest or dividends.

-iii. provide that the financial institution transmit, with each remittance to the Foundation, a statement, as directed by the Foundation, showing information including the name of the lawyer or law firm on whose account the remittance is sent, the period for the remittance submitted, the account number, the account status, the rate of interest applied or the dividends earned, and the charges imposed against the interest remitted;
+iii. provide that the financial institution transmit, with each remittance to the Foundation, a statement, as directed by the Foundation, showing information including the name of the lawyer, legal paraprofessional, or firm on whose account the remittance is sent, the period for the remittance submitted, the account number, the account status, the rate of interest applied or the dividends earned, and the charges imposed against the interest remitted;

 5. If the State Bar and the Foundation become aware of information indicating that an authorized regulated financial institution has not complied with the duties provided for in section (f), the State Bar shall notify the regulated financial institution of its failure to comply and that it has 90 days to cure its noncompliance.